cliche-niche/ACABaC/README.md

 ### [Assignment 2](./Assignment2)
 This assignment was about **verifying signatures**.

-It contains three `.js` files, [generatePair.js](./Assignment2/generatePair.js) for generating a pair of public and private keys, [sign.js](./Assignment2/sign.js) for signing with private key, and [verify.js](./Assignment2/verify.js) for verifying the signature with the corresponding public key.
+It contains three `.js` files:
+- [generatePair.js](./Assignment2/generatePair.js) for generating a pair of public and private keys
+- [sign.js](./Assignment2/sign.js) for signing with private key
+- [verify.js](./Assignment2/verify.js) for verifying the signature with the corresponding public key.

 ### [Assignment 3](./Assignment3)